p-lambda/verified_calibration/README.md

 - Experiments showing the debiased estimator can estimate calibration error with fewer samples than standard estimator (Section 5)
 Running each experiment saves plots in the corresponding folder in saved_files

-See our CodaLab worksheet https://worksheets.codalab.org/worksheets/0xb6d027ee127e422989ab9115726c5411 which contains all the experiment runs and the exact code used to produce them.